txthinking/brook/README.md

 ## What is Brook

-Brook is a cross-platform(Linux/MacOS/Windows/Android/iOS) proxy/vpn software.
+Brook is a cross-platform(Linux/MacOS/Windows/Android/iOS) proxy/vpn software.<br/>
 Brook's goal is to reduce the configuration steps.
 Keep it simple, stupid.

 ## Server